wbsoft/parce/docs/source/deflanguage.rst

 .. autofunction:: parce.rule.ifarg
     :noindex:

-There are is one helper function that creates a target lexicon using an
+There is one helper function that creates a target lexicon using an
 argument:

 .. autofunction:: parce.rule.derive